Preconference Day: Summits & Workshops - GMT (Greenwich Mean Time, GMTZ)

 - Jim Gatheral - Presidential Professor of Mathematics, Baruch College, CUNY

-- The QRH scheme for quadratic rough Heston
+- The quadratic rough Heston (QRH) model

-- Computing the skew-stickiness ratio (SSR)
+- Estimation of the skew stickiness ratio (SSR)

 - Jim Gatheral - Presidential Professor of Mathematics, Baruch College, CUNY